-4.4.3 Defender Encroachment during Free-kick
+4.4.3 Defender Encroachment during Free-kickDuring Free Kick

-If a robot of the offending team does enter or not attempt to leave the circular area with $0.75\,\mathrm{m}$ diameter around the ball after a Free Kick (seeSection 3.7) was called, "Illegal Position" is called.
+If a robot of the offending team does enter or defensive team enters or does not attempt to leave the circular area with 0.75 m diameter radius around the ball after a Free Kick free kick (see Section 3.8) was called, "Illegal Position" is called.
 Note that the referee should not look for exact distances and rather penalize only those robots who clearly violate this rule.
-As a guideline, the robots of the offending team should clear the ball within $10\,\mathrm{s}$.
+As a guideline, the robots of the offending defensive team should clear the ball within 10 s.

-4.4.4 Penalty Area, during Penalty Kick
+4.4.4 Penalty Area , during During Penalty Kick